Skip to Content

 Visitors to Nacogdoches can enjoy exploring the history of the oldest town in Texas!

-A great place to start is a visit to Millard’s Crossing Historic Village where you will see an East Texas Pioneer settlement.
+A great place to start is visiting Millard’s Crossing Historic Village, where you will see an East Texas Pioneer settlement.

 You can also enjoy boutique shops and restaurants, antique shopping, and a historic downtown area on your visit.